8LWXpg/RegExHotstring/README.md

 # RegExHotstrings

-Provides RegEx in hotstring triggering via InputHook.
+Provides RegEx in hotstring triggering like normal hotstring.

 Use `Space`, `Tab` or `Enter` to trigger RegExHotstring.